Denperidge/community-pinboard/README.md

 - For the design decision behind this project, see [Explanation](#explanation)
 - For technical info, see [Reference](#reference)

+**Note:** this is - at the point of writing - an application meant for small scale deployments.
+Please ensure you read [Security Considerations](#security-considerations)

 ## How-to
 ### Run using Docker Compose
 Recommended for: **production**